jorgebucaran/awsm.fish/README.md

 - [Official Documentation](http://fishshell.com/docs/current/index.html) - The ultimate source of fish truth.
 - [The Fish Cookbook](https://github.com/jbucaran/fish-shell-cookbook) - Learn the shell and fish with the Fish-Shell Cookbook.
 Low in fat, versatile, and healthful.
-- [Fisherman Homepage](http://fisherman.github.io) - Online search for plugins and more useful links.

 ## Community